Sharad Pawar breaking Shiv Sena, alleges ex-Maha minister Kadam; NCP dismisses charge | Politics

 ''The chief minister was ours, funds came from government coffers, but the party (Sena) was systematically weakened by Pawar.
 Many MLAs expressed similar concerns before you (Uddhav Thackeray), but you were not ready to leave Pawar,'' he further claimed.

 Had (Sena founder) Balasaheb Thackeray been alive today, would he have allowed Uddhav Thackeray to become chief minister with the support of the NCP and Congress?
-Kadam wondered.
+Kadam asked.

 Last month, when Shinde revolted against the party, Ramdas Kadam's son Yogesh Kadam, the MLA from Dapoli in Ratnagiri district, had also joined the rebel camp.